Lilyjjo/mev_reading_list/README.md

 6. [Flash Boys 2.0: Frontrunning, Transaction Reordering, and Consensus Instability in Decentralized Exchanges](https://arxiv.org/abs/1904.05234) by Philip Daian Et al.
    - Lays out how MEV games are played on blockchains in an explicit manner.

-Reach out if you have more resources!
+Reach out if you have more resources, twitter: @lobstermindset!
 Will update as I find more relevant material.